qxoko/August/README.md

 ## Tools

-#### Mountain
+#### Split/Merge

-August brings the power of [Mountain](https://github.com/mjrusso/mountain) to Sublime.
-Mountain is a split/merge tool that provides a convenient method of writing Fountain screenplays in multiple files and directories, then merging them into a single file only when absolutely necessary.
+Based on [Mountain](https://github.com/mjrusso/mountain), Split/Merge brings multi-file screenplays to Sublime.
+It provides a convenient method of writing Fountain screenplays in multiple files and directories, then merging them into a single file only when absolutely necessary.
 It was designed to avoid some of the key pitfalls that most text editors, even Fountain-focused ones, fall into by expecting everyone to write their entire screenplay in a single, thousands-of-lines-long file.
-Combined with Git or Mercurial, screenplay revisions, scene-locking and big-picture editing all become a piece of cake.
+Combined with source control, screenplay revisions, scene-locking and big-picture editing all become a piece of cake.

-Mountain achieves this with the use of two keywords, `include` and `reference`.
-These are referred to as _directives_ by Mountain proper, and are explained in context in the next section.
+The workflow is controlled entirely with the use of two keywords, `include` and `reference`.
+These are referred to as _directives_ by Mountain, and are explained in context in the next section.

-#### A Typical Mountain Workflow
+#### A Split/Merge Workflow

 Create a manifest file at the top level of your screenplay's directory.
 You'll need to use a `.fountain` or `.ftn` file extension.
 The following example references two scene files stored in folders `act1` and `act3` alongside the manifest.